Epinova/epinova-dxp-deployment/documentation/DeployNugetPackage.md

 **Example:** `true`
 **Default value:** `false`

-#### Warm up URL
+#### Warm-up URL
 **[string]**
-Specify if you want to warm-up the webapplication after direct deploy.
+Specify if you want to warm-up the web application after direct deploy.
 It will request the specified URL and all links found on the page.
-If there is some tests running against the webapplication with direct deploy there is a problem that the webapplication is not started and warmed up.
+If there is some tests running against the web application with direct deploy there is a problem that the web application is not started and warmed up.
 This should solve this problem.
 **Example1:** `https://dikl06mstr3pe5minte.dxcloud.episerver.net/`
 **Example2:** `$(Integration.Url)`